Jordynns/Wojtek-Network/Technical-Documentation.md

 ### Google Authenticator Configuration (Terminal)

-- Log in as Sudo user
+- Log in as sudo user
 - Update the system
 ```
 sudo apt update